CAChelsey/ecosystem/projects/gatefund.md

 status: live
 ---

-Gate.io was established in 2013.
-As one of the world's top 10 exchanges with real trading volume, the first choice for more than 3 million registered customers, and with business in more than 130 countries around the world, we provide one-stop digital asset solutions.
+Gate.io was established in 2013, the world's top 10 exchanges with real trading volume, the first choice for more than 3 million registered customers, and its business covers 130+ countries around the world, providing one-stop digital asset solutions.

 From the very beginning, Hacken considered security and privacy to be fundamental human rights.
-Now, they are one of the leading cybersecurity consulting companies with an essential focus on blockchain security, with about 300 successful case studies showing their success in providing a variety of services to businesses, such as bug bounty programs, penetration testing.
+Now, they are one of the leading cybersecurity consulting companies with an essential focus on blockchain security, with about 300 successful case studies showing their success in providing a variety of services to businesses, such as bug bounty programs, and penetration testing.

 Hacken and Gate.io established the fund to invest in and provide guidance to DeFi and Web3 projects building on Solana.
 Up to $20M will be invested in some of the most exciting new technologies and projects in the Solana ecosystem.